 The Audit Committee appoints and establishes the compensation for our independent registered public accounting firm, approves in advance all engagements with the independent registered public accounting firm to perform audit and non-audit services, reviews and approves the procedures used by us to prepare our periodic reports, and reviews and approves our critical accounting policies.
-The Audit Committee also discusses audit plans and reviews results of the audit engagement with our independent registered public accounting firm, obtains and reviews a report of our independent registered public accounting firm, oversees our internal audit function and our accounting processes, including the adequacy of our internal control over financial reporting and, where it determines to do so, makes recommendations to the Board with respect to rotation of the lead partner or the independent registered public accounting firm, and internal control over financial reporting firm, oversees our internal control over financial reporting and, where it determines to do so, makes recommendations to the Board with respect to rotation of the lead partner or the independent registered public accounting firm. and with respect to other financial and accounting matters.
-Our independent registered public accounting firm and internal audit department report directly to the Audit Committee.
+The Audit Committee also discusses audit plans and reviews results of the audit engagement with our independent registered public accounting firm describing certain matters required by the listing standards of the NYSE, reviews the independence of our independent registered public accounting firm, oversees our internal audit function and our accounting processes, including the adequacy of our internal control over financial reporting and, where it determines to so, makes recommendations to the Board with respect to rotation of the lead partner or the independent registered public accounting firm and internal audit department report directly to the Audit Committee.
 The Audit Committee oversees and approves certain related party transactions and other matters that may involve conflicts of interest.